 A new realm of design possibilities

-Vantablack was originally licensed to the artist Sir Anish Kapoor, but other architects and artists successfully fought for the right to use Vantablack in their own work.
+Vantablack was originally licensed to the artist Sir Anish Kapoor, but other architects and artists successfully have recently fought for the right to use Vantablack in their own work.

-One example of this will be displayed at the 2018 Winter Olympics in PyeongChang, South Korea.
-When visitors enter the games they will be confronted with a cube coated in a sprayable form of Vantablack known as VB x2.
-The architect Asif Khan intends to create a total void without apparent dimension, like the depths of empty space, dotted with thousands of tiny LED lights to suggest a starry sky against the white snow-capped mountains.
+One example of this was displayed at the 2018 Winter Olympics in PyeongChang, South Korea.
+When visitors entered the games, they were confronted with a cube coated in a sprayable form of Vantablack known as VB x2.
+The architect Asif Khan intended to create a total void without apparent dimension, like the depths of empty space, dotted with thousands of tiny LED lights to suggest a starry sky against the white snow-capped mountains.

-This is an example of an artistic use for the blackest of black colors, but it’s also being employed for other scientific instruments because it’s so good at absorbing all kinds of stray energy, not just visible light.
+This is an example of an artistic use for the blackest color, but it’s also being employed for other scientific instruments since it can successfully absorb all kinds of stray energy, not just visible light.

 Can you use it in your next prototyping or low-volume manufacturing project?
 Well, true Vantablack is a highly engineered substance which is vacuum-deposited under very controlled conditions.
 But the sprayable form is, according to Surrey Nanosystems, being used in aerospace, automotive, consumer electronics, luxury items, architecture and scientific instruments.
 Can you find a new way to use it?
 The possibilities are up to you, but when you’re ready to get started we’re ready to help with a free quote and project review.